Grove Collaborative

 When unhappy (stinky) accidents happen on the carpet, fight back with sulfate-free, 100 percent natural carpet deodorizer spray from Paw Sense.

-It’ll neutralize the offending odor and leave the scintillating scent of fresh lemongrass in its place.
+It’ll neutralize the offending odor and leave the sweet and herbaceous scent of lemongrass in its place.

 illustration of a spray bottle